yclas/guides/docs/newindex.md

 # Yclas Self-Hosted

-# - Getting Started
+# - Installation

+- Installation (how to instal Yclas Self-hosted; link to cloud;)
 - Software requirements
+- Upgrade to Yclas Self-Hosted Pro
 - How to create My SQL database

-# - Installation

  - Install on Digital Ocean, VULTR or Linode
 - How to Update
 - Migrate OSclass to Yclas Self-hosted (?)